wtsi-hpag/easyChain/README.md

  	[4]  xxx_SNP_genegos_error.dat:     - The file contains all the error sites.                   \
  	[5]  xxx_SNP_genegos_error_db.txt:  - The file contains all error sites in import databases.   \

+Disease databases

+	We have collected data from ClinVar, Gwas_catlog, hgmd and omim.
+After installation of the tool \
+	there is a directory of IMDB under src.
+When running the pipeline, the IMDB has to be in        \
+	the working directory

 #### Further information

-     1. The checkError pipeline is developed by Yongji Liu in Beijing, China, see https://github.com/liu-yongji/checkbederror
+     1. The checkError tool is developed by Yongji Liu in Beijing, China, see https://github.com/liu-yongji/checkbederror

      2. Zemin Ning integrated all the codes and disease databases here for better download and installation.